SummerSlam: History

 While SummerSlam has been considered WWE's second biggest event of the year for many years, in 2021, it was promoted as the promotion's biggest event of that year.
 WrestleMania 37 in April 2021, which was the promotion's first event with live fans since before the pandemic, had to be held at a reduced venue capacity due to the ongoing pandemic.
 In July 2021, WWE resumed live touring with fans, and in an effort to sell out that year's SummerSlam, which was held at the Allegiant Stadium in the Las Vegas suburb of Paradise, Nevada, WWE promoted SummerSlam as the "biggest event of 2021".
-The 2021 event in turn became the highest-grossing SummerSlam event of all time.
+The 2021 event in turn became the highest-grossing SummerSlam event at the time.
+Beginning with WrestleMania 36 in 2020, WWE began holding WrestleMania as a two-night event.
+SummerSlam would also expand to two nights beginning with the 2025 event, which was held at MetLife stadium in East Rutherford, New Jersey on August 2 and 3, 2025; the 2026 edition had originally been announced as the first-ever two-night SummerSlam before WWE later announced that the 2025 event would be two nights.
+Additionally, a future two-night SummerSlam will be held at the Lucas Oil Stadium in Indianapolis, Indiana as part of a partnership with the Indiana Sports Corp, which saw the 2025 Royal Rumble, as well as a future WrestleMania, held at the stadium.

 From its inception in 1988 up through the 2021 event, SummerSlam had been held annually in August.
 The 2022 event, however, was the first SummerSlam to not be held in August, as it was instead held in July.
 It took place on Saturday, July 30, 2022, at the Nissan Stadium in Nashville, Tennessee.
 The 2023 event was scheduled for Saturday, August 5, 2023, at Ford Field in Detroit, Michigan, thus returning SummerSlam to the month of August.
+The 2023 event would break the 2021 event's record to become the highest-grossing SummerSlam of all time, as well as the highest-grossing event outside of WrestleMania.